Rolaski/MusicPlayerPro/README.md

 <hr>

 ## Catalog structure
--> src - source folder for this project.
+- src
+  - java
-    -> java - contains module info and all clasess used in this program.
+    - contains module info and all classes used in this program
+  - resources
-    -> resources - hibernate config (include all entities class).
+    - hibernate config (include all entities class)
-        -> musicplayerpro - fxml views (scene builder), CSS files for xml views .
+    - musicplayerpro: FXML views from Scene Builder, CSS files for XML views
-        -> images - images and icons used in project.
+    - images: images and icons used in the project
-        -> albums - albums images used in project.
+    - albums: album images used in the project
-        -> songs - songs .mp3 file used in project.
+    - songs: .mp3 files used in the project

 <hr>

 ## Dependencies